 If you are lucky, you may see peregrine falcons flying near the tower.
 They built the Tower in the 1450s.
 It is home to a medieval bell called “Great Peter”.
 The bell is used to announce time still in the city, and to summon residents to worship.
 This garden features in the movie, Harry Potter and The Philosopher’s Stone.

 The cathedral is a magnificent building to admire from the outside, also the grounds outside are a nice place to sit and admire.
 There is plenty of seating and a nicely maintained garden.
 The grounds are a great place to sit and have an alfresco lunch in the city centre.
+It is not uncommon for people to grab lunch from a nearby sandwich shop or chippy and enjoy an alfresco lunch here.

 Inside on the wall is a memorial for the freemasons of Gloucestershire that fell in the “Great War”.
 The plague is instantly recognisable by the square and compasses symbol towards the top.
 People know the freemasons as a secret men-only society with unique rituals.
 Masonry consists of fraternal organisations that trace their origins to the local fraternities of stonemasons.
 Towards the end of the 14th century, these regulated the qualifications of stonemasons and their business.